okffi/decisions/README.md

 Repeat these steps every time you update for smooth sailing.
 For production deployment, also run `python manage.py collectstatic`.

+When first importing data to an empty database, create the text search engine index with `python manage.py rebuild_index`.
+You can rebuild the index any time.

 Usage
 -----

-You can import some recent decisions from the City of Helsinki with `python manage.py ahjo_fetch`.
+Fetch, index and process new decisions from external sources with `python manage.py process_all`.

-When first importing data to an empty database, create the text search engine index with `python manage.py rebuild_index`.
-After importing new data, reindex the text search engine with `python manage.py update_index`.